terrydievendorf/sea-c17-ruby/class1/osx/5_chruby.md

 source /usr/local/share/chruby/auto.fish
 ```

-Save the file and tell fish to reload it by running the following command:
+Save the file and reload the settings by running the following command:

 ```
 source ~/.config/fish/config.fish